 Additional resources can be obtained from your national, state, and local political parties.

-Wellstone Action provides excellent in person training programs and free on-line tools like Winning the Wellstone Way, a comprehensive guide to running a campaign.
-Democracy for America and 314 Action provides free on-line videos of their candidate training sessions.
+re:power (formerly Wellstone Action) provides training programs including the Progressive Governance Academy (PGA).
+Democracy for America provides free on-line videos of their candidate training sessions.
 The Daily Kos hosts Nuts and Bolts: A Guide to Democratic Campaigns that discusses issues to help campaigns be successful.
 Contact the Freethought Equality Fund for possible financial support for campaign and leadership training.

 Still unsure about running for office? – please read Howard Katz’s essay “I’m Doing My Part – Are You?”